-The Environmental Data Initiative (EDI) has six fellowships available in its ecological data management training program for Summer 2018.
+The Environmental Data Initiative (EDI) is supporting six Summer 2018 (June 4 – August 13, 2018) Fellowships in its ecological data management training program.

 The fellows will receive training in data management and gain hands-on experience through participation in data preparation, archiving and publishing with scientists at specific host research sites.
 For a list of host sites, on-site mentors and time periods of the training program see below.

-EDI-hosted training workshop: The training program begins with an in-person workshop at the University of New Mexico in Albuquerque (June 5 – June 7, 2018), during which the fellows learn about data cleaning and formatting, metadata content, the Ecological Metadata Language (EML) and how to create EML using the R programming environment.
-Furthermore, the fellows will be instructed on archiving data packages in the EDI data repository.
-EDI will pay for workshop travel, accommodation and meals.
+The training program has started with an EDI-hosted training workshop on data publishing at the University of New Mexico in Albuquerque (June 5 – 7, 2018), during which the fellows learn about data cleaning and formatting, metadata content, the Ecological Metadata Language (EML) and how to create EML using the R programming environment.

 Following the workshop, the fellows will gain hands-on experience as participants in performing quality control on data collected by the host research sites, creating metadata, archiving data packages in the EDI repository, and conducting a small data science project on the data.
 Fellows will be expected to participate in regular online meetings as an opportunity to receive guidance and feedback from EDI team members and exchange ideas and experiences with the group of fellows.

 Host sites, on-site mentors and EDI Fellows